AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 10**: The above diagram depicts the ProCoDA box (red rectangle), the pressure sensor cord (orange line), the temperature probe (red line), and the temperature probe box (pink rectangle).

+**[It's really weird because it seems like you refer to your figures prematurely and then they pop up later in the report and don't refer to them in the text that the figure is actually buried in.
+If you need those figures earlier, put them earlier.
+If you want to keep them where they are, could you make them useful where they are put?]**
 #### Forked Flow System Installation

 The subteam needed a way to measure the temperature (and eventually the dissolved oxygen content) of the influent water before it entered the reactor.
 The subteam installed a forked flow system in which some influent water, incoming from the pressure regulator, was diverted into a separate container before reaching the peristaltic pump.
 The temperature of the diverted water could be measured in this container.
 This model was chosen to avoid inadvertently changing any properties of the influent water during measurement.
 Specifically: a dissolved oxygen probe consumes oxygen in the process of measuring its concentration.
 If a dissolved oxygen probe were used to measure dissolved oxygen content of influent water that then flowed into the reactor, the dissolved oxygen content actually present in the reactor would be lesser.